aio-libs/aiohttp-devtools/README.rst

     mkdir my_new_app && cd my_new_app
     virtualenv -p `which python3.7` env
     . env/bin/activate
-    pip install aiohttp-devtools
+    pip install aiohttp-devtools create-aio-app

-We're now ready to build our new application with `start`_, using the current directory ``.`` will put files where we want them and will prompt adev to name the project ``my_new_app`` after the current directory.
+We're now ready to build our new application with `create-aio-app`_ and we'll name the project ``my_new_app`` after the current directory.

 We're going to explicitly choose no database here to make, this tutorial easier but you can remove that option and choose to use a proper database if you like.